Title-1

 Title-4

-Gifted Education in Rhode Island: A Permissive Statute, Four Recognition Categories, 1982 Identification Regulations, and a National-Leader Advanced Coursework Ecosystem
+Rhode Island Gifted Education: A Permissive RIGL 16-42 Statute, Four Recognition Categories Including Distinctive Literary Arts, the 1982 Identification Regulations With 11 Approved Devices, and a National-Leader Advanced Coursework Ecosystem

 Rhode Island’s RIGL Chapter 16-42 is entirely permissive: school committees may provide gifted programs.
 No state mandate exists, and dedicated state G/T funding is not currently available.
 RIDE frames gifted education as “Learning Beyond Grade Level.”
-Simultaneously, Rhode Island leads the nation in AP growth and runs one of the country’s most active advanced coursework ecosystems through PrepareRI and the All Course Network.
+Simultaneously, Rhode Island leads the nation in AP growth and runs one of the country’s most active advanced coursework ecosystems through PrepareRI, the All Course Network, and the Advanced Coursework Framework.
+Renzulli Learning supports the identification framework and program criteria the 1982 regulations describe, while complementing the state’s active coursework ecosystem.

 Rhode Island’s Permissive Statute: Full Local Authority, 1982 Regulations Still on the Books, and No Current Dedicated Funding